dvictor/lsi-document-similarity/README.md

 =============================================================

-This program finds similar documents the one provided as a query.
+This program finds documents similar to the one provided as a query.
 It can be used to build a recommendation system, automation of knowledgebase systems etc.